-If you’re looking for a truly surreal beach experience, the pink sands of Elafonisi on the island of Crete should be near the top of your list.
+If you’re looking for a truly surreal beach experience, the pink sands of Elafonisi on the island of Crete in Greece should be near the top of your list.
 Sitting on the southwestern corner of the island, you’ll drive an hour and a half south from the western city of Chania where the breeze is warm and smells of olive oil.

 The first thing you’ll notice when you arrive at Elafonisi is that there are no large hotels, no businesses.
 In spite of the huge number of tourists that this beach attracts, it retains an essence of raw nature unspoiled by commerce.
 The area surrounding the beach is completely natural; parking is wherever you can find a spot between the sand dunes.
 Amenities such as restrooms and snack stands are in plenty, clean yet understated.